iDare Logo

 Why Is It Important to Recognize Abuse?

+You can only change what you acknowledge.
 In the daily chaos, it’s easy to dismiss or overlook your feelings.
-You might not have the time or space to pause — or fear what acknowledging abuse might reveal, and what actions it might demand.
+You might not have the time or space to pause or fear what acknowledging abuse might reveal, and what actions it might demand.
+The silent toll this takes on your mental health, your sense of self, and your outlook on life is immense.
+You might even start to believe: This is what I deserve.
+I am flawed.
+I cannot do better.
+Recognizing patterns like verbal abuse or mental harassment is crucial, as verbal abuse law India and related provisions provide pathways for recourse.

 What Keeps the Patterns in Place?